bestia-dev/cargo_crev_web_admin/README.md

 Integrity - warnings if a review have incorrect url or ID

-## cargo crev reviews and advisory
+## cargo-crev reviews and advisory

 Please, spread this info !\
 Open source code needs a community effort to express trustworthiness.\